lsug/lsug.github.io/_drafts/workshop-run-scalac-run.md

 $ done
 ```

-Take a look at the Zipkin trace.
+Sort the Zipkin traces by newest first.
 You should notice that the `scalac` spans start before the previous ones have finished.

 # Benchmarking